 The ice condenser is a safety system designed to rapidly absorb steam and reduce containment pressure following a loss of coolant accident (LOCA) or Main Line Steam Break (MLSB).
 The ice condenser exists in a semi-circle around the containment of a nuclear reactor and is composed of 1,944 baskets 12.125″ in diameter and 48′ deep.
 These baskets combined hold roughly 2.5 million pounds of ice.
-In the United States there are 9 ice condenser units on 5 sites.
+In the United States there are 10 ice condenser units on 5 sites.
 DC Cook (AEP), McGuire (Duke), Catawba (Duke), Seqouyah (TVA), and Watts Bar (TVA).
-Each site has 2 units, but Watts Bar unit 2 is not yet operational.
+Each site has 2 units.
 There are two other ice plants in the world, the Lovisa plant in Finland and the Ohi plant in Japan.
 D.C.
 Cook unit 1 was the first ice condenser plant built and it came online in 1975.
-Watts Bar unit 2 will be the last, which should come online next year.
+Watts Bar unit 2 was the final ice condenser plant to be completed.
 Watts Bar unit 2’s construction was put on hold in 1988 when it was 80% complete, construction resumed in 2007.

 The ice condenser is arranged in a series of 24 bays, each containing 81 ice baskets in a 9X9 grid. since the ice condenser is a semi circle around containment the inside dimension of each bay is smaller than the outside dimension.
 There are two primary work areas for the ice condenser, upper ice and lower ice.
 From upper ice we weigh the baskets, empty the baskets, inspect them and refill them.
 In lower ice we unpin baskets that need to be unpinned (in order to help get a weight on them or to remove them), inspect the bottoms of baskets, inspect the lower inlet doors, and of course remove all the ice that is produced from emptying the baskets and the the ice that falls out of the baskets as we refill them.